 I was six days from being 9 years old the day Pearl Harbor was bombed, nearly 74 years ago.
 I was an orphaned child of six years then.
 We boys, while standing on our patio after 7 a.m., following breakfast, looked up to see rows of low-flying airplanes marked with solid red painted circles on their wings headed in the direction of Pearl Harbor and Hickam Army Airfield.
 The sky was filled with puffs of smoke we guessed were from ‘big guns.’ – Samuel Lawrence Atcherley Jr in The Fayetteville Observer, 2015.

 Samuel Lawrence Atcherley Junior was born on 13 December 1932 at Queen’s Hospital, Honolulu.
 As you can see, he was named after his father (who was in turn a son of Dr John Atcherley and Mary, née Kinimaka).
-His mother was Ida Germaine Kahananui Atcherley, née Yowell.
+His mother was Ida Germaine Kahananui Atcherley, née Yowell .
 Sam senior and Ida had married at Honolulu on 7 March 1931; Sam junior was their second child, daughter Leona Merle Atcherley having been born on 3 November 1931.
-The first birthday of Samuel L Atcherley Jr was celebrated, along the third birthday of Donald Inouye, with a luau in the beer garden of the Oahu Ice Company at Kaneohe, attended by about a thousand guests.
+The first birthday of Samuel L Atcherley Jr was celebrated, along with the third birthday of Donald Inouye, at a luau in the beer garden of the Oahu Ice Company at Kaneohe, attended by about a thousand guests.
 Entertainment for the occasion was provided by “the Schilling group” (Sam’s mother was one of the group’s three members) and the Harmony Seven orchestra.

 Sadly, the marriage of Sam’s parents hit the rocks and the divorce of “Samuel Atcherley from Ida Y. Atcherley” was granted on 15 October 1935.
 This, presumably, explains why Sam Atcherley junior was brought up and educated in an orphanage from the age of three.
 The institution was evidently a Catholic one, based on Samuel’s recollections of the day Pearl Harbour was attacked in 1941.
 Continuing from the opening paragraph above: